DiegoAlonso1/pomolectron-2.0/README.md

 <p align="center">Featured in <a href="https://www.makeuseof.com/open-source-pomodoro-apps-productivity/">The 9 Best Open Source Pomodoro Apps for Productivity</a> on MakeUseOf.com</p>

+<p align="center"><strong>This is a fork of the original Pomolectron app by Amit Merchant.
+This version 2.0 has been tested only on Windows.</strong></p>

 |  macOS            |  Windows |
 |---------------------|----------------------|
 |![pomolectron-macos](https://cloud.githubusercontent.com/assets/3647841/24491376/9250a1de-1544-11e7-86ef-82b77c006daa.png) | ![](https://raw.githubusercontent.com/amitmerchant1990/pomolectron/master/app/res/pomodoro.PNG) |